UK Independent. Sourced. Primary. · Est. 2024

 This guide compares every major UK business bank account available in April 2026, using live fee data from each provider, the independent Which? and MoneySavingExpert reviews, and FCA-registered licensing information.
 It covers free accounts, paid accounts, digital-only banks, traditional banks, FSCS protection rules, and the specific features that matter for different business types.

-The Bank of England base rate is 3.75%.
+The Bank of England base rate is 3.75% (held at the June 2026 MPC meeting, 7-2 vote).
 Interest on business savings has become relevant again after years of near-zero returns.
 57% of UK SMEs plan to increase cash reserves in 2026, and the best business savings accounts now pay up to 4.10% AER on instant access balances.
 On the current account side, the market has bifurcated: digital-first challengers (Tide, Starling, Revolut, Monzo Business) vs traditional banks (Lloyds, Barclays, HSBC, NatWest, Santander), with challengers winning on fees and app experience while traditional banks retain branch access and relationship manager support.

 "Free" in UK business banking means no monthly fee.
 Most free accounts still charge per-transaction fees above a certain threshold — the key is comparing total cost based on your actual transaction volume.